Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/dosemu.md

  dosemu2 is an emulator for running DOS programs under linux.

- It can also serve as a VM to boot various DOSes
+ It can also serve as a VM to boot various DOSes.

  SITE: https://github.com/dosemu2/dosemu2